 The Volunteer Handbook and Reference Manual has been created to provide you with the information necessary to successfully complete your duties and responsibilities.
-It is a prerequisite that you read, refer to, and abide by this Volunteer Handbook and Reference Manual.
-You are required to read this Volunteer Handbook and Reference Manual.
-After review of the materials you must sign the Volunteer Acknowledgement Form.
+It is prerequisite that you read, refer to, and abide by this Volunteer Handbook and Reference Manual.
+You are required to read this Volunteer Handbook and Reference Manual, sign the Volunteer Acknowledgement Form.